 What is Scalp Micropigmentation?

-Losing hair is a problem faced by millions of men and women all around the world, and often has a severe impact on a person’s self-esteem and confidence.
+Losing hair is a problem faced by millions of men and women all around the world, and can often a impact a person’s self-esteem and confidence.
 According to the American Hair Loss Association, two-thirds of men will have experienced some degree of hair loss by the age of thirty-five.
 They go onto state that by the age of fifty, roughly eighty-five percent of men will have significantly thinner hair compared to previous years.

 Scalp micropigmentation is an innovative treatment that has been designed to ease and/or counter many of the problems caused by hair loss.
-It is a process that aims to create a fuller, healthier-looking head of hair and help reduce the appearance of bald patches.
+It is a process that aims to create a fuller, healthier-looking head of hair and reduce the appearance of bald patches.

 Who Can Benefit from Scalp Micropigmentation?

 Male pattern baldness is a common issue experienced by many men and accounts for as much as ninety-five percent of all male hair loss.
 It is caused by a combination of genetic and hormonal factors and can affect men of all ages.

 Scalp micropigmentation can help those suffering with male pattern baldness by adding shape, colour and volume to a person’s hairline or entire scalp.